Sound of Urchin: Band History

-In 2007 SOU released the "Rejoice (Limited Edition)" album, their 3rd full-length release, as a fans-only CD, to those who attended the Rejoice US Tour.
+In 2007 SOU released the "Rejoice" album, their 3rd full-length release, as a fans-only CD, to those who attended the Rejoice US Tour.
 It was produced by Tomato and mixed by Josh Wilbur.
 And features the lineup that included Tomato on vocals/drums, B-ILL and Robbie “Seahag” Mangano on lead guitars, and Michael Davidson on bass.
 Rejoice also features vocal legend Ellen Foley (Meatloaf, The Clash) on the song “The Rooster Says Good Morning”.

 2014 saw the vinyl-only release of the 4th full length Urchin album, "Black Castle", on Tucson AZ's Baby Gas Mask Records.
 Black Castle was produced by Tomato and showcases a more experimental studio/home-recording hybrid sound.

 In 2015, Urchin released the full length "The WoozyFly Sessions" album, which were live-in-the-studio recordings of live show staples of the Rejoice-era line-up.

 2017 saw the re-release of both "The Diamond" album as "The Diamond Deluxe", and the "Jack And Diane E.P." as "Jack And Diane Deluxe", as extended albums with unreleased recordings from each era as bonus tracks.